lujonathanh/coffdrop/README.md

 See "Mutex workflow" in the wiki for details.

 #Input
+Mutex provides several python scripts for processing and integrating MAF and GISTIC files into the alteration matrix format, detailed below.

 Alteration matrix.
 This tab-separated file lists alterations in your dataset.
 Each row lists the alterations for a single sample.
 In each row, the first column lists a sample ID, and the remaining columns list genes that are altered in that sample.
 Note that the matrix is not necessarily symmetric, as different samples will have different numbers of alterations.
 In all files, lines starting with '#' are ignored.

-Mutex provides several python scripts for processing and integrating MAF and GISTIC files.

 #Output
-Output files are tsv files with each identified pair or triplet as one row.
+Output files are txt files with each identified pair or triplet as one row.

 We provide example matrices (".m2") in the data folder.